 The Doppler subfield of the Common Info field is set to 1 to indicate that a midamble is present in the HE TB PPDU and set to 0 otherwise.

-The Doppler subfield of the Common Info field is reserved in a trigger soliciting an EHT TB PPDU. (#4503)(#7790)(#5439)(#7023)(#4320)
+The Doppler subfield of the Common Info field is reserved in a trigger soliciting an EHT TB PPDU and is set to 0. (#4503)(#7790)(#5439)(#7023)(#4320)

 The UL HE-SIG-A2 Reserved subfield of the Common Info field carries the value to be included in the Reserved field in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
 An HE AP sets the UL HE-SIG- A2 Reserved subfield to all 1s unless the AP is an EHT AP in which case the AP sets HE/EHT P160 subfield of the Common Info field to 0 to indicate to an EHT STA that the solicited TB PPDU in the primary 160 MHz is an EHT TB PPDU and sets HE/EHT P160 subfield of the Common Info field to 1 to indicate that the solicited TB PPDU in the primary 160 MHz is an HE TB PPDU.